Learn how to embed Google Sheets inside a document as an iframe in 4 easy steps! Read on…

 Access, create and edit your spreadsheets wherever you go — from your phone, tablet, or computer — even when there’s no connection!
 All-in-all, Google Sheets is a brilliant tool to bring your team together and create lightweight spreadsheets quickly and easily.

-Embed Google Sheets in your Bit documents as an iframe!
+Use Bit Documents To Embed Google Sheets as an iframe!

 If you, like us, love using Google Sheets as your primary spreadsheet tool, you are going to love this trick!
 But if you are new here, let me just give you an introduction about Bit!